DanielGutmann/mltoolkit/mldp/README.md

 ## MLDP main features ##

-* Highly scalable data processing on multi-core CPU architectures.
+* Parallel data processing.
 * Automatic documentation generation of data pipelines and individual steps.
-* Code reusability of computational steps (agnostic to an input data format).
-* Ease of custom steps integration to the module.
-* Complete independence of other machine learning libraries, such as TensorFlow.
+* Independence of other machine learning libraries, such as TensorFlow.
 * A set of implemented steps that can be used out-of-the-box for data processing, such as a csv reader, vocabulary mapper, padder, and token processor.

-The module does not provide an exhaustive set of computational steps, and a user has a complete freedom to write own steps in a pure Python, and use any extra libraries that he might wish.
+The module does not provide an exhaustive set of computational steps, and a user has a complete freedom to write own steps in Python, and use any extra libraries that he might wish.

 ## Installation ##